 What is Selenium Good For in the Body?

 You may never think of selenium, but it’s essential for good health.
-Here we delve into what is selenium good for in the body along with detailing its many benefits.
-Discover the 9 big benefits of selenium, it’s effects on the body, and why you may want to add this mineral to your life.
-Find high-quality selenium supplements in our catalogs or on our online store.
+Here we delve into what selenium is good for along with detailing its many benefits.

 What is Selenium?

 Found in the soil, water and some foods, selenium is an essential trace mineral your body needs for many bodily processes.
 It’s mainly found in human tissues, especially muscles.
 Food sources include: Brazil nuts, seafood, meats, poultry, bananas, eggs, and mushrooms to name a few.
 The amount of selenium in food often depends on the amount of selenium found in the soil and water where the food was raised or grown.
 Although you only need a tiny amount of selenium, it’s essential for metabolism.
 Certain issues related to digestion, kidneys or thyroid can make selenium more difficult for your body to absorb.

 What is Selenium Good for in the Body… 8 Big Benefits

 - Fights oxidative stress.
 Selenium is popular for its antioxidant properties that offer protection from free radical damage.That means it balances out free radicals in the body to thwart them from causing cellular damage.
 It’s important to note that free radicals can be created by natural processes within your body and external factors like pollution.

 - Supports a healthy heart – Oxidative stress is a contributing factor in cellular damage which can lead to heart and other serious health issues.
 With it antioxidant properties, selenium can combat this cellular damage.

 - Fosters a healthy immune system – Decreasing oxidative stress also strengthens your immune system.
 Furthermore, selenium supplementation may also foster an increase in a specific type of beneficial white blood cells.